 All About Pepper Mills

-Chef's All Say, "Use Freshly Ground Pepper" Why?
-Because once the peppercorns are ground they start to lose flavor and after about 3 months there will be a noticeable difference.
+Chefs All Say, "Use Freshly Ground Pepper" Why?
+Because once the peppercorns are ground, they start to lose flavor and there will be a noticeable difference after about three months.

-If you don't have a pepper mill at home, you may want to think about getting one.
-It's amazing how a simple ingredient like freshly ground pepper can dramatically change the flavor of a dish.
+You may want to get one if you don't have a pepper mill at home.
+It's incredible how a simple ingredient like freshly ground pepper can dramatically change the flavor of a dish.

-When I find a particularly interesting pepper mill in the store or on the Internet, I have to make a concerted effort not to buy it.
-I already have 6 or 7 different models of various styles in my kitchen cabinet but I find myself drawn to only using one.
+When I find a fascinating pepper mill in the store or on the Internet, I have to make a concerted effort not to buy it.
+I already have 6 or 7 different models of various styles in my kitchen cabinet, but I find myself drawn to only using one.

 Which brand do I use?

-A simple traditional looking wooden one with a crank handle on top but because there are so many variables involved in choosing a pepper mill, you should pick one based on your own likes and needs.
-Let's look at some.
+A simple traditional-looking wooden one with a crank handle on top, but because there are so many variables involved in choosing a pepper mill, you should pick one based on your likes and needs.
+So let's look at some.

 Appearance/Style

-If you are looking for a well made, high performance pepper mill that also makes a statement just by looking at it, you will want to look at some of the custom made mills.
+If you are looking for a well-made, high-performance pepper mill that makes a statement just by looking at it, you will want to look at some of the custom-made mills.
 These high-end pepper mills are each an art form.
-Pricey but gorgeous, custom made pepper mills would make a fine gift to anyone who is into cooking including yourself.
+Pricey but gorgeous, custom-made pepper mills would make a fine gift to anyone who is into cooking, including yourself.

 - Traditional wooden mill with a mushroom top that you turn (Chef Specialties, Peugeot)